lynnfaraday/aresmush.com/tutorials/manage/roles.md

 ## Default Permissions

 {% tip %}
 If you want to know exactly which commands are accessible with these permissions, use the 'search' feature of help files to look for help files referencing these permissions.
-You'll see a statement like  \"These commands require the Admin role or the permission: whatever_permission\".
+You'll see a statement like  "These commands require the Admin role or the permission: whatever_permission".
 {% endtip %}

 | Role | Notes |